phamanhtai0410/test_readme/Oracle_VeChain_docs.md

 In the future, our goal is to further enrich the ecosystem with more essential DeFi products, becoming the primary access point for data into the VeChain ecosystem.
 Further developments will involve:

-(i) Decentralization: upgrade to a decentralized oracle
+(i) Decentralization: upgrade to a decentralized oracle.

-(ii) More assets price data feed: support more assets for dApps on VeChain - we will be actively communicating with VeChain users to identify best fits to develop
+(ii) More assets price data feed: support more assets for dApps on VeChain - we will be actively communicating with VeChain users to identify best fits to develop.

-(iii) Expand to real-world data: one of our key goals is to get real-world use cases for blockchain dApps (ie. stock market, sport events, weather,... )
+(iii) Expand to real-world data: one of our key goals is to get real-world use cases for blockchain dApps (ie. stock market, sport events, weather,... ).

 ## 2. Team